-NHRA Championship Drag Racing Speed For All is the most technologically advanced drag racing video game to ever grace a home video game console.
+NHRA Championship Drag Racing Speed For All is one of the most technologically advanced drag racing video game to ever grace a home video game console.

 (Image/OnAllCylinders)

-But it’s not the first video game to bring drag racing into your living room.
-For that distinction, we’ll probably have to wind the clock back—way back—to the days of the humble Atari 2600 and Activision’s Dragster.
+For that distinction, we’ll have to wind the clock back—way back—to the days of the humble Atari 2600 and Activision’s Dragster.

 So let’s sit in front of the warm phosphorescent glow of a CRT television, grab some joysticks, and get ready to race.